Rose Gardening Guru

 “Of all the flowers, me thinks a rose is best.” – William Shakespeare (1564 – 1616)

 There’s something about roses.
 More than 1.2 billion cut roses are purchased in the United States every year, most of them on Valentines Day.
 (Mothers Day comes second.)
 Millions of gardeners cultivate roses, some exclusively.
-In fact, there are hundreds, if not thousands, of Rose Societies.
+In fact, there are hundreds, if not thousands, of rose societies worldwide.

 As the symbol of love, roses have inspired musicians, poets and authors.
 Shakespeare alone mentioned roses more than 50 times in his poems and plays.